codecowboydotio/nginx-a-b-testing/docs/index.md

 A snippet of my logs is below.

 You can see from the logs that the source is the same IP address.
 The **user agent** is different because I am using different browsers.
 I am using both Firefox and Safari on the same client PC.
-I get two different device IDs
+I get two different device IDs.

+**Each browser has a unique identifier and is treated as a separate client!**

 ```
 sourceip=10.1.1.10 _imp_di_pc_=ARCYjmAAAAAAO5ubqSLrae52At2vmPFL Safari/537.36